 - In partnership with groups such as AVCP, Yuut Elitnaurviat continues to expand its training opportunities to meet regional needs, such as rural facility maintenance, marine aluminum welding and boiler troubleshooting.
-Yuut Elitnaurviat also recently opened its Airframe and Power Plant School and is developing a Licensed Practical Nurse (LPN) certificate program, using grant funding from the U.S. Department of Education's Alaska Native Education Program. - Calista was awarded a grant from the U.S. Department of Education's Alaska Native Education Program to develop a new program called Tengluni or "Take Wing."
+Yuut Elitnaurviat also recently opened its Airframe and Power Plant School and is developing a Licensed Practical Nurse (LPN) certificate program, using grant funding from the U.S. Department of Education's Alaska Native Education Program. - Calista Education and Culture, Inc., was awarded a grant from the U.S. Department of Education's Alaska Native Education Program to develop a new program called Tengluni or "Take Wing."
 The grant will serve approximately 570 high school students in 14 schools throughout the Y-K region.
-The program, which was developed in collaboration with the Alaska Humanities Forum, aims to increase graduation rates by fostering traditional values and providing formal mentoring through school seminars, skills training and learning sessions to encourage healthy and safe choices.5 - AVCP hosted a Public Safety Summit in Bethel in August 2018, with 120 participants from communities and agencies throughout the region.
-An outcomes document was prepared that summarizes subregional priorities, regional challenges and recommended solutions; review the document at: http://www.avcp.org/wp-content/uploads/2020/03/Public-Safety-Summit-Outcomes-Document_final.pdf.
-AVCP continues to identify and implement strategies to improve Village Public Safety Officer (VPSO) coverage in rural communities through facilities assessments, a strategic plan and a public safety task force.
+The program, which was developed in collaboration with the Alaska Humanities Forum, aims to increase graduation rates by fostering traditional values and providing formal mentoring through school seminars, skills training and learning sessions to encourage healthy and safe choices. - AVCP hosted a Public Safety Summit in Bethel in August 2018, with 120 participants from communities and agencies throughout the region.
+An outcomes document was prepared that summarizes subregional priorities, regional challenges and recommended solutions.
+AVCP continues to identify and implement strategies to improve Village Public Safety Officer (VPSO) coverage in rural communities through facilities assessments, a strategic plan and a public safety task force. - Alaska Native Science and Engineering Program (ANSEP)'s Middle School Academy is expanding to a year-round program that will serve approximately 4,000 students by 2020.
+An evaluation of ANSEP's effectiveness showed a dramatic increase in the number of Alaska